Citation, DOI and article data

-Scaphocephaly (also known as dolichocephaly) is the most common form of craniosynostosis, where premature closure of the sagittal suture results in impediment to lateral growth of the skull while anteroposterior growth continues, producing a narrow elongated skull.
-Causes are primary, or secondary to certain haematologic disorders, metabolic disorders, bone dysplasias and syndromes.
+Scaphocephaly (also known as dolichocephaly) is the most common form of craniosynostosis, where premature closure of the sagittal suture results in an impediment to the lateral growth of the skull while anteroposterior growth continues, producing a classic elongated, yet narrow, skull.

 Treatment and prognosis

 Treatment is often with a cranioplasty.
 In contrast to other craniosynostoses, there is near normal IQ and no hydrocephalus.

 The term is derived from the Ancient Greek words "skaphe" meaning a light boat and "kephale" meaning head and describes an elongated head resembling an inverted boat.

 - 1. Blickman JG, Parker BR, Barnes PD.
 Pediatric radiology, the requisites.
 Mosby Inc. (2009) ISBN:0323031250.
 Read it at Google Books - Find it at Amazon

 - 2. Dähnert W. Radiology Review Manual.
 Lippincott Williams & Wilkins.
 (2011) ISBN:1609139437.
 Read it at Google Books - Find it at Amazon

 - 3. CARTA, Human Uniqueness Compared to "Great Apes": Absolute Difference http://carta.anthropogeny.org/moca/topics/age-closure-fontanelles-sutures